-For a 2017 holiday destination that’s sun-kissed, steeped in history and serves up some serious island adventure, head to Sicily.
+For a holiday destination that’s sun-kissed, steeped in history and serves up some serious island adventure, head to Sicily.
+Whether for your autumn 2017 break, or 2018 holiday adventure, this legendary island is a garuanteed hit.
 The largest island in the Mediterranean, Sicily, nestled just off the toe of the boot of Italy, has a lot to offer.
-Boasting some of the Med’s most beautiful beaches and breathtaking countryside, Sicily holidays have a scenic spot to savour at every turn.
+Boasting some of the Med’s most beautiful beaches, and breathtaking countryside, Sicily holidays have a scenic spot to savour at every turn.

 Whether you’re on the island to immerse yourself in Italian history and heritage or would prefer to soak up the sun on the beach, Sicily holidays let you do all this and more.
 Tuck into top-notch local cuisine in a beach front restaurant, scale the slopes of the enigmatic Mount Etna or make a splash in the ponds and waterfalls in the wilderness at Cava Grande.
 To explore the nearby islands, hop on a boat in Milazzo and set a course for the Aeolian Islands.
 Expect unspoilt beaches, picturesque towns and more volcanic hotspots to enjoy - including mud baths, hot springs and thermal waters warming the sea lapping at the shores.

 Kallikoros Hotel Spa and Resort

 At a glance

 - Currency: Euro

 - Average flight time: 3h 40m